confluentinc/cp-docker-images/examples/multi-datacenter/README.md

 $ docker-compose exec connect-dc2 kafka-run-class kafka.tools.JmxTool --object-name "kafka.consumer:type=consumer-fetch-manager-metrics,partition=0,topic=topic1,client-id=replicator-dc1-to-dc2-topic1-0" --attributes "records-lag" --jmx-url service:jmx:rmi:///jndi/rmi://connect-dc2:9892/jmxrmi
 ```

-# Resuming Java Consumer Applications after Failover
+# Resume Applications after Failover

-After a disaster event occurs, consumers can switch datacenters and automatically restart consuming data in the destination cluster where they left off in the origin cluster, a capability introduced in version 5.0.
+After a disaster event occurs, switch your java consumer application to a different datacenter and then it can automatically restart consuming data in the destination cluster where it left off in the origin cluster.

 To use this capability, configure Java consumer applications with the [Consumer Timestamps Interceptor](https://docs.confluent.io/current/multi-dc-replicator/replicator-failover.html#configuring-the-consumer-for-failover), which is shown in this [sample code](src/main/java/io/confluent/examples/clients/ConsumerMultiDatacenterExample.java).